SkywardSyntax/3DWebGL/README.md

 ### Adjusting Light Properties

 To adjust the light properties, such as position, color, and type, you can modify the relevant code in `pages/index.js`.
 Look for the light definitions in the `initProgramInfo` function and update them as needed.

+## Advanced Shadow Mapping Techniques

+This project now includes advanced shadow mapping techniques to create more realistic shadows.
+The shadow mapping technique used is Percentage Closer Filtering (PCF), which helps to smooth out the edges of the shadows and reduce aliasing artifacts.

+### Shadow Calculations

+The vertex and fragment shaders have been updated to include shadow calculations.
+The vertex shader calculates the shadow coordinates, and the fragment shader uses these coordinates to determine the shadow intensity using the shadow map.

+### Directional Light Source

+The light source has been updated to a directional light with adjustable properties.
+The properties of the light source, such as direction and color, can be adjusted in the `initProgramInfo` function in `pages/index.js`.

+### Adjusting Light Source Properties

+To adjust the light source properties, such as direction and color, you can modify the relevant code in `pages/index.js`.
+Look for the light direction and color definitions in the `initProgramInfo` function and update them as needed.

+### Viewing Realistic Shadows

+To see the realistic shadows in action, run the application as described in the "Getting Started" section.
+The shadows should now appear smoother and more realistic due to the advanced shadow mapping techniques.